-A master's degree in an appropriate subject and a suitable workplace environment to support the professional research and development project.
+A postgraduate level qualification or equivalent in an appropriate subject and a suitable workplace environment to support the professional research and development project.
+Applicants are subject to interview.
 English language proficiency at a minimum of IELTS band 6.5 with no component score below 6.0.

 Months of entry